 After the Grand Final was transmitted on 14th September 2009, all went quiet and it was thought that Grand Prix's run was at an end after 14 years, so - with an appealing symmetry - its return 14 years later was warmly welcomed.

-Returning to it's original home on TVE La 1, Grand Prix burst back onto Spanish television screens on Monday 24th July 2023.
+Returning to its original home on TVE La 1, Grand Prix burst back onto Spanish television screens on Monday 24th July 2023.
 In a nod to its past, original host Ramón García returned to present the new series.

-The new series' two female co-presenters were Cristina López (the social media star, better known as Cristinini) and Michelle Calvó.
+The new series' two female co-presenters were Cristina López (a social media star, better known as Cristinini) and Michelle Calvó.
 Also involved in the presentation of Grand Prix was the comedian and acrobat Wilbur (real name: Víctor Ortiz), who would appear before each game making slapstick comedy moves.
 Ortiz is an ex-gymnast who, after a severe injury, had to leave the competitive world and commenced a new career as a clown, incorporating acrobatic movements into his act.
 Chief referee for Grand Prix 2023 was Asun Langa, a professional basketball referee.
 Langa is renowned for his work in introducing women as basketball referees, a province previously very much exclusively male.
 Completing the team was Miguel del Pozo, who donned the vachette costume to become the show's mascot and Joker element.
 Del Pozo also performs mascot duties as Ramiro the dolphin for the Estudiantes basketball team, which in 2023 was in the Spanish second division, having previously been in the main league.
 Del Pozo is also a professional athlete who competes in elite veteran running championships.

 Many broadcasters had turned down the chance to resurrect Grand Prix during its years in the wilderness, so the question in 2023 was could it be successful again?
 Spanish television had changed massively since it had disappeared in 2009 and very little that was being made could be classed as pure entertainment.
 Apart from a couple of general knowledge gameshows, everything else involves either politics, gossip or 'reality'.
 When the show's return was announced, many viewers were happy, but also believed that it would be changed to the point where it was not going to be the same show it had once been.
 In fact, some ideas were leaked which suggested that the programme might include trap-music dancing and videogame competitions in order to be more user-friendly for modern audiences.
 Fortunately, these innovations did not materialise and the new games maintain a connection with the original show.